Fall of the Republic of Venice: Opening of the Venetian territories to Napoleon's troops

 On 1 June, Foscarini, in an effort not to provoke Napoleon further, agreed to the entry of French troops into Verona.
 The Venetian territories thus officially became a field of battle between the opposing camps, while in many cities the French occupation created a difficult cohabitation between French troops, the Venetian military, and the local inhabitants.

 In the face of imminent threat, the Senate ordered the recall of the Venetian fleet, the conscription of the cernide militia in Istria, and the creation of a provveditore generale for the Venetian Lagoon and Lido, to ensure the defence of the Dogado, the core of the Venetian state.
 New taxes were raised and voluntary contributions were requested to provide for the rearmament of the state.
 Finally, the Republic's ambassador at Paris was ordered to protest to the Directory of the violation of its neutrality.
 At the same time, Venetian diplomats in Vienna remonstrated at the Habsburg forces' bringing war to the Terraferma.

 On 5 June, the representatives of the Kingdom of Naples signed an armistice with Napoleon.
 On 10 June, the heir to the Duchy of Parma, Louis of Bourbon, and two days later, Napoleon invaded the Romagna, which belonged to the Papal States; on 23 June the Pope had to accept the French occupation of the northern Legations, allowing the French to occupy the port city of Ancona on the Adriatic Sea.

-The appearance of French warships in the Adriatic led Venice to renew the ancient decree that prohibited the entry of foreign fleets in the Venetian Lagoon, and informed Paris of that.
+The appearance of French warships in the Adriatic led Venice to renew the ancient decree that prohibited the entry of foreign fleets into the Venetian Lagoon, and informed Paris of that.
 Flotillas and fortifications were established along the lagoon's shores with the mainland, as well as in the canals, to block access from the land as well as from the sea.
-In this regard, on 5 July the provedditore on the Lagoon, Giacomo Nani, recalling the victorious War of the Morea against the Ottoman Turks, wrote:
+In this regard, on 5 July the provedditore responsible for the defence of the Lagoon, Giacomo Nani, recalling the victorious War of the Morea against the Ottoman Turks, wrote: